yassine-hamoudi/labri/_pages/positions.md

 ### Faculty positions

-**Tenure-Track Professorship:** The University of Bordeaux is expected to open a "Chaire de professeur junior" in Quantum Information in late 2025.
+**Tenure-Track Professorship:** The University of Bordeaux is opening a "Chaire de professeur junior" in Quantum Information in late 2025.
 The position includes a dedicated research grant and a reduced teaching load.
 The selected candidate will be eligible for promotion to Full Professor after four years.

 <details markdown=block>
   <summary>